-The InExeter covers 51 streets (either in whole or in part) across the heart of the city.
-A full list can be found in the Business Plan 2020-2055.
+The InExeter area covers 51 streets (either in whole or in part) across the heart of the city.
+A full list can be found in the Business Plan 2020-2025.
 The number of hereditaments as at August 2019 (for Ballot) was 668.Projects

 We aim to transform Exeter for everyone who works, lives or visits here.
 InExeter businesses and stakeholders come together to set these development priorities.
 They form the basis of the Exeters BID plans.
 Our initiatives focus on four themes; Enhanced Environment, Safer Centre, Better Business and Distinctive Destination.

 Memorable and all-inclusive experiences, including markets, events, and activities that celebrate our people and our place.